w5xd/PacketRainGauge/README.md

 easy enough to hand solder its 100 thou wide solder pads.

 Setting up the Arduino requires programming the part, and also requires serial port commands to configure the radio parameters.
+Connecting to the Pro Mini's serial port is a bit of a trick because the enclosure cannot accommodate a standard 0.100" header soldered onto the board.
+One option is to solder on a header, program the sketch, set its parameters through the same serial port header, and then cut the header off to install the Arduino in its enclosure.

+Alternatively, the PCB has
-The permanent connector on the board for its serial port is a hole pattern that requires a pogo adapter to access.
+ a hole pattern that enables  a pogo adapter to access either the standard ISP programming header on the Arduino Pro Mini, or, in a non-standard layout, the Arduino's serial port.
-The standard
-programming header on the Arduino Pro Mini, the one along the shorter side of the board, also can be used to program it, but only once because you'll have to cut off all the pins to mount it in the enclosure.

-The permanent serial connector is based on the 6-pin ISP header layout on many Arduino boards.
-This PCB layout has those 6 pins in their standard layout, and adds 3 more.
-At least one
+The serial port pin layout on this PCB is 3 extra pins alongside the standard 6-pin ISP header.
+ I used a
-<a href=''>SparkFun ISP Pogo Adapter</a>
+<a href=''>SparkFun ISP Pogo Adapter</a> with an FTDI USB serial breakout
-can be used to setup this PCB.
-I had to make two of them.
-One wired to an Arduino Pro Micro and programmed with the Arduino-as-ISP sketch, and the other wired to an FTDI USB serial breakout.
-In both cases, take care that you wire the 3.3VDC to the pogo!
-The RFM69 will be destroyed if you wired the pogo to 5VDC.
+to both program the sketch onto this PCB, and to set its configurable parameters.
+Be sure you wire the 3.3VDC to the pogo!
+The RFM69 will be destroyed if you apply 5VDC.

+Position the serial port pogo
-Position the Pogo Adapter on the 6 pins inside the yellow silkscreen rectangle to get the standard 6-pin ISP programming connectors.
-But position it on the 6 pins aligned along the nearest edge of the PCB, and it connects to the Arduino's serial port pins.
-This second pin-out is not standard.
+on the 6 pins aligned along the nearest edge of the PCB, and it connects to the Arduino's serial port pins.
 The Pogo adapter as supplied has no connector on the ends of its wires.
 You can solder them to, for example, the <a href='https://www.sparkfun.com/products/13263'>SparkFun FT231X Breakout</a>.
 Note that on this particular FT231X breakout, you <b>must</b> change the power jumper to